apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Moon cave discovered that could one day house humans**
+**Brutal heat is blasting the East Coast.
+Here’s a city-by-city forecast.**

-You can read more about it [here](https://www.bbc.com/news/articles/ce784r9njz0o).
+You can read more about it [here](https://news.google.com/rss/articles/CBMiV2h0dHBzOi8vd3d3Lndhc2hpbmd0b25wb3N0LmNvbS93ZWF0aGVyLzIwMjQvMDcvMTUvaGVhdC13YXZlLWZvcmVjYXN0LWNpdGllcy1lYXN0LWNvYXN0L9IBAA?oc=5).

 ## Requirements
 - Python 3.8